Anzaksen/Analysis_on_Rhode_Island_Police_Data/README.md

   (says whether searches and frisks were of the driver, passenger, or vehicle), `Duration` (A/B/C/NA), `AdditionalOccupants`, `Road` (I/S/N/NA), `PlateType`, `PriorRecord` (Y/N/T/NA), `ConsentRequested`.

-  #### As obtained from the stanford open policing website
-  I cleaned and filtered the dataset to obtain the data necessary data for my analysis and viualized the data using bar and line plots to gain interesting views on the data and then summarised the data based on the analysis